 The consultant will report directly to IDB and will perform the following tasks:

 Support the IDB to ensure proper coordination and liaison with the various institutions and actors involved in the preparation and implementation activities of the Energy Efficiency related Programs under the Colombia CTF Investment Plan (including the C-SEF and the Private and Public-Private Sector Energy Efficiency programs currently under preparation), including government agencies (UPME, Ministries of Finance, Mines and Energy, Environment and Sustainable Development), Colombian commercial banks, energy end users and service providers.
+As part of the coordination activities, he/she will administer a virtual community or a virtual repository of the information of the activities carried out along the C-SEF and related programs.

 Support the preparation of Terms of Reference for the consultants hired to perform specific tasks within the related Programs and make follow up of their activities.